Module 7 of 21 · Foundations

 HTTP/3 (RFC 9114) replaces TCP with QUIC (RFC 9000), a UDP-based transport that integrates TLS 1.3 encryption.
 Each QUIC stream is independently ordered, so a lost packet on one stream does not block the others.
 QUIC also supports connection migration: if your phone switches from Wi-Fi to cellular, the QUIC connection survives (identified by a Connection ID, not the IP 4-tuple).

-The first request to a new server pays every cost upfront: DNS resolution (no cache), TCP handshake (new connection), TLS handshake (new session), and full HTTP response (nothing cached).
-On a 100ms link, that adds up to 300ms+ before a single byte of content arrives.
+A cold request to a new server usually pays every setup cost upfront: DNS resolution with no cache, TCP handshake on a new connection, TLS handshake with no session ticket, and a full HTTP response with no cached object.
+On a 100 ms round-trip path, those setup costs can add hundreds of milliseconds before a single byte of content arrives.

 Subsequent requests benefit from caching at every layer.
 DNS answers are cached (per the TTL).
 The TCP connection stays open (keep-alive).
 TLS sessions can be resumed in 0-RTT with TLS 1.3.
 HTTP responses are cached if the server sends appropriate Cache-Control headers.